jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/advertising/define-ad-rules.md

 ### Example 2: Long-form content

-DESCRIPTION: The following example illustrates a long-form media item with multiple ad breaks.
-Additionally, the `startOnSeek` and `timeBeetweenAds` (set to 300 seconds) ad rules have been defined.
+The following example illustrates a long-form media item with multiple ad breaks.
+The `startOnSeek` and `timeBeetweenAds` (set to 300 seconds) ad rules have been defined.

 ```java
 mPlayerView = findViewById(R.id.jwplayer);